 Moisture which carries salts from the ground creeps up the wall by capillary action.
 The moisture evaporates leaving tell tale salts on the wall surface .This is a sure sign of rising damp.

 Appears at low level and rarely rises above 1.5 meters

-To avoid cost we recommend no re plastering initially, but a free re visit after 6 months to ascertain if required, This is in line with British Standards.
+To avoid cost , and where salt damage is slight , we recommend no re plastering initially, but a free re visit after 6 months to ascertain if required, This is in line with British Standards.

 Treatment is the injection of a new damp proof course